Note: Featured image credit: Piled Higher and Deeper” by Jorge Cham – www.phdcomics.com, used by permission.

 I have said before that in virtually every case, I like my students, undergrads and grads; otherwise, I would not be in this line of work.
 That said, the dynamics of the student-professor/advisor relationship is rather different in each case.
 In general, if undergraduate students come to class, (hopefully) study and pass their required courses with various degrees of success, they will graduate, and great for them!
 To some extent the same applies to my research undergraduate students.
 Things are very different for my graduate (meaning thesis-based Master’s) students and therefore I have a whole different set of expectations as far as they are concerned.

 Incidentally, I think it is a pity that nowadays most students bypass the thesis Master’s Degree altogether and go directly to the PhD.
-Working on a Master’s thesis to actually **earn** their degree is a wonderful way to prepare themselves for a doctoral degree, particularly the research kind.
+Working on a Master’s thesis to actually **earn** (not whine or bully) their degree is a wonderful way to prepare themselves for a doctoral degree, particularly the research kind.
 There is no doubt in my mind that my own experience writing a Master’s Thesis prepared me rather well to survive and even thrive my doctoral work.